BaronChen/emailer/readme.md

 ## Notes

-Please notes, as my MailGun account is disabled by their system and I can't sign up another one use my credit card, the failover from sendgrid to mailgun will not work in the live demo environment.
+### As my MailGun account is disabled by their system and I can't sign up another one use my credit card, the failover from sendgrid to mailgun will not work in the live demo environment.

 ## Tech Stack